 Hello, and welcome to Urology!

-You have chosen a great elective during your third-year Surgery rotation.
-Most of the students who take this elective course enjoy themselves and learn more than they thought they would when they signed up for it.
+You have chosen a great selective during your Surgical and Procedural Care rotation.
+Most of the students who take this subspecialty course enjoy themselves and learn more than they thought they would when they signed up for it.